Cesar11090/Servo-DC-STM32/README.md

  Is a precompiled firmware Hex file on DEBUG Folder.

- Theory of operation:
+ DC Servo Eclipse / New Folder: Proteus schematic, is not for simulation because Proteus can't simulate interrups for PWM signals and encoder.

+THEORY OF OPERATION:

-The code is generated on Eclipse, use STM3  CubeMX to generate the basic code.
+The code is generated on Eclipse, use STM32  CubeMX to generate the basic code.

 The blue pill, used:
-- timer2 to read directly from encoder, A and B signals.
+- timer2 to read directly from encoder, A and B signals, 5 Volts tolerant pins.
-- timer 4 B9,B8 to generate PWM signals for High side of the bridge.
-Frecuency 2kHz.
+- timer4 B9 and B8 to generate PWM signals for High side of the bridge.
+Frecuency aprox.
+2kHz.
 - B6 and B7 as output to control low side of the bridge.
 - B12,B13 and B14 as input.
 Step, Dir and Enable signals.

 The H Bridge board.
 - 20Vdc input.
-- LM7805 to reduce the input voltaje to +5V to Blue Phill.
+- LM7805 to reduce the input voltaje to +5V to Blue Pill.
 - 74HC14 use to conect the blue pill to the Mosfet N Channel.
 - J380 P channel mosfet used for high leg, H Bridge.
 Use an N channel mosfet to drive the gate.
 - P30NS15LFP N channel mosfet used for low leg, H Bridge.
 Use 74HC14 to drive the gate.